PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--networkId` (string): Network ID
 - `--hostname` (string): Desired ESL hostname of the network
 - `--enabled` (boolean): Turn ESL features on and off for this network
+- `--mode` (string): Electronic shelf label mode of the network.
+Valid options are 'Bluetooth', 'high frequency'

 ##### Example: